Isla Vista, California: Self-government

 Isla Vista is an unincorporated community within Santa Barbara County, California.
 Since civil unrest in the 1970s, the community began organizing for self-rule.
 This culminated in the creation of Isla Vista Community Services District in 2015 with the passage of Assembly Bill 3, "Isla Vista Community Services District."
 Isla Vista residents passed Measure E in 2016, formally establishing the District.
 Additional services are provided by Isla Vista Recreation & Parks District.
 Measure R was passed with over 82% of the vote in 2018, establishing a utility tax to fund the Isla Vista Community Services District.
-It also receives funding from the University of California, Santa Barbara and other sources as outlined in its annual budget.
+It also receives funding from the University of California, Santa Barbara, and other sources as outlined in its annual budget.

 Community efforts

-In 2009 the UCSB Associated Students president outlined a bill emphasizing the importance of public safety in Isla Vista.
+In 2009, the UCSB Associated Students president outlined a bill emphasizing the importance of public safety in Isla Vista.

 In 2013, Santa Barbara supervisor Doreen Farr said one of the ways to improve safety was to improve lighting in Isla Vista.

-That same year the Santa Barbara County Board of Supervisors approved $100,000 in community block grants to replace bulbs on Del Playa Drive, Sabado Tarde Road, Trigo Road and Pasado Road with energy-efficient LED lamps.
+That same year, the Santa Barbara County Board of Supervisors approved $100,000 in community block grants to replace bulbs on Del Playa Drive, Sabado Tarde Road, Trigo Road and Pasado Road with energy-efficient LED lamps.
 This was accomplished as a group effort of UCSB students led by Associated Students of Local Affairs.

-The Isla Vista community has also made efforts in tackling other existing issues such as sexual assault by educating others through UCSB's Campus Advocacy Resources and Education (CARE) program.
+The Isla Vista community has also made efforts in tackling other existing issues, such as sexual assault, by educating others through UCSB's Campus Advocacy Resources and Education (CARE) program.

 The creation of the Isla Vista Community Services District in 2015 led to a variety of new community services, including a Survivor Resource Center in partnership with Standing Together to End Sexual Assault (STESA), a full-time Interpersonal Violence Investigator, Homelessness Resources, a Compost Collective, a beautification program, a street lighting program, IV Safety Stations, and a Community Center that was opened in 2019.

 Media

 Print

-Isla Vista is served by two adjudicated, general circulation Santa Barbara newspapers: The daily Santa Barbara News-Press (sold by the New York Times Company in 2000 to local resident Wendy P. McCaw), with a circulation of about 25,000, and the Santa Barbara Independent, a weekly with 40,000 audited circulation.
-Other media available include Edhat Online Magazine, an aggregation of citizen news and links to other media websites, The Daily Nexus, UC Santa Barbara's independent student paper, The Bottom Line, UC Santa Barbara's weekly student-run newspaper,Noozhawk, a local affairs website, Builder/Architect Gold & Central Coast Edition.
+Since July 21, 2023, Isla Vista is served by only one adjudicated, general circulation Santa Barbara newspaper: The Santa Barbara Independent. a weekly with 40,000 audited circulation.
+The daily Santa Barbara News-Press (sold by the New York Times Company in 2000 to local resident Wendy P. McCaw), filed for bankruptcy and ceased publishing in July 2023.
+Other media available include Edhat Online Magazine, an aggregation of citizen news and links to other media websites; the Daily Nexus, UC Santa Barbara's independent student paper; The Bottom Line, UC Santa Barbara's weekly student-run newspaper; and Noozhawk, a local affairs website.